-Chris Evans works in the spaces where patronage, be it private, corporate or political, meets art.
+Chris Evans works in spaces where patronage–be it private, corporate or political–meets art.
 The artist’s exhibition at Studio Voltaire will feature the complete set of maquettes from the series alongside newly commissioned works.

-Often offering himself as a consultant, he initiates dialogues with company directors, public bodies and individuals.
-These dialogues result in art works; sculptural manifestations taken from conversation and discussion result in the production of various forms ranging from a chalky-looking sculpture of a rock to a sculpture of a rat and a cockroach.
+Often offering himself as a consultant, Evans initiates dialogues with company directors, public bodies and individuals.
+These dialogues result in artworks; conversations and discussions become sculptural manifestations.
+The results take various forms, ranging from a chalky-looking sculpture of a rock to a model of a rat or cockroach.

-Radical Loyalty began in 2003 when the artist purchased an unpromising piece of land in Järvakandi, an industrial town 80 km south of the Estonian capital, Tallinn, and since then has been in the process of turning it into a sculpture park due to open in the summer 2007.
-Evans asked a number of Managing Directors from international companies such as Daimler Chysler Finance, Schlumberger Oil and Starbucks how each would envision loyalty and how loyalty might be thought of as radical.
-He then produced a series of gravure prints and maquettes from these conversations Evans has recruited a team of Estonian artisans – responsible for building the country’s monuments during the Soviet era – to construct for the park the sculptures based on the gravure prints and maquettes.
+Radical Loyalty began in 2003 when the artist purchased an unpromising piece of land in Järvakandi, an industrial town 80 km south of the Estonian capital Tallinn.
+Since then, Evans has been in the process of turning it into a sculpture park, due to open in summer 2007.
+Evans asked a number of Managing Directors from international companies such as Daimler Chysler Finance, Schlumberger Oil and Starbucks, how each would envision loyalty and how loyalty might be thought of as radical.
+He then produced a series of gravure prints and maquettes from these conversations.
+Evans has recruited a team of Estonian artisans–responsible for building the country’s monuments during the Soviet era–to construct sculptures for the park based on these prints and models.
 The exhibition at Studio Voltaire will feature the complete set of maquettes from the series alongside newly commissioned works.

 This event forms the first part of a four-part National Touring Programme organised by Studio Voltaire, whose partners include International Project Space, Birmingham; Chapter Gallery, Cardiff and Outpost Gallery, Norwich.
 Each exhibition will present a separate project by Chris Evans.
 Integral to the touring project is a new publication by the artist, Magnetic Promenade and other sculpture parks; an illustrated book of fictional sculpture parks with contributions by thirteen writers and artists including Rita McBride, Mike Nelson, Keren Cytter, Will Holder, Will Bradley, Niru Ratnam, Will Holder, Liam Gillick, Jon Wood, Jaki Irvine, Joanne Tatham & Tom O’Sullivan, Graham Fagen and Natasha Soobramanian.